laurells/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print_last_digit.c is a program file that prints the last digit of a number.

 8-24_hours.c is a program file that prints every minute of the day of Jack Bauer starting from 00:00 to 23:59

+9-times_table.c is a function that prints 9 times table starting with 0.